-- 2.7.5 'C. MUDFA/Utilities': dates of planned and actual MUDFA and/or other utility completions were plotted.
+- 2.7.4 'B. INTC Process': information was obtained from tie project management personnel on the key INTC's which were thought to have affected commencement and/or progress.
+Information was then sought in respect of the key stages in the INTC process including notification date, date Estimate required, date Estimate submitted (if at all) and dates of any applicable 80.13 or 80.15 instruction.
+Culpability for delays through that process was categorised on the basis as set out at section 2.3 above.
+Blue bars indicate Infraco culpability; Green bars indicate tie culpability. - 2.7.5 'C. MUDFA/Utilities': dates of planned and actual MUDFA and/or other utility completions were plotted.
 Culpability for same was indicated.
 Again, blue bars indicate Infraco culpability; green bars indicate tie culpability. - 2.7.6 'D. Other issues': where possible the sub-contractor procurement process was tracked through the various stages including (i) clause 28.2 & 28.4 requests and approvals; and (ii) issue dates of letters of intent.
-Milestone dates were inserted for each. - 2.7.7 'E. Construction Periods': where possible each chart contains details of the following constructions periods: (i) Revision 1 programme; (ii) Revision 3 Step 4 Issue 3; and (iii) IM mitigated version of Revision 3 Step 4 Issue 1^[10].
+Milestone dates were inserted for each. - 2.7.7 'E. Construction Periods': where possible each chart contains details of the following constructions periods: (i) Revision 1 programme; (ii) Revision 3 Step 4 Issue 3; and (iii) IM mitigated version of Revision 3 Step 4 Issue 1^[12].
 This again allowed us to present a graphical representation of the respective durations within the correct timeframes.
 An assessment of the delays to start and delays to finish was then undertaken that process being informed by information provided by, and discussions with, tie personnel. - 2.7.8 'F. tie position on area availability': consideration has also been given to the question of area availability.
-That is, when in tie's opinion infraco could / should have commenced works in certain areas.
-This matter was discussed with the respective tie project management personnel in order to arrive at an opinion on same. - 2.7.9 Thereafter, within section 'G. Conclusion', we have summarised our opinion, based on the information available, as to the (i) the significant events/issues affecting commencement and/or progress; (ii) concurrent issues/events which may have occurred; and (iii) consideration of any events which would likely be considered to be the dominant cause of the delay to that element or area.
+That is, when in tie's opinion Infraco could / should have commenced works in certain areas.
+This matter was discussed with the respective tie project management personnel in order to arrive at an opinion on same. - 2.7.9 Thereafter, within section 'G. Conclusion', we have summarised our opinion, based on the information available, as to the (i) the significant events/issues affecting commencement and/or progress; (ii) concurrent issues/events which may have occurred; and (iii)

-10 See footnote 9 on page 12 above
+12 See footnote 10 on page 12 above